EMOTN/emotn/README.md

 Sandra Telenchana

 When you want to deploy again:
-1. 'npm run build' FIRST in order to add youe updates
+1. 'npm run build' FIRST in order to add your updates
 2. 'firebase deploy --only hosting,firestore' to redeploy